LLNL/lbann/docs/layers/transform_layers.rst

 Scatter
 ----------------------------------------

-The Scatter layer scatters values to specified tensor indices.
+The :python:`Scatter` layer scatters values to specified tensor indices.
 Expects two input tensors: an :math:`N` -D data tensor and a 1D index vector.
 For 1D data:

 .. math::